 Examples of Writers Associated with Specific Genre Fiction

-Writers are often associated with a specific genre of fictional literature when they achieve critical acclaim, public notoriety and/or commercial success with readers for a particular work or series of works.
-Of course, this association doesn’t limit the writer to that particular genre fiction.
+Writers are often associated with a specific genre of fictional literature when they achieve critical acclaim, public notoriety, and/or commercial success with readers for a particular work or series of works.
+Of course, this association doesn’t limit the writer to that particular genre of fiction.
 However, being paired with a certain type of literature can last for an author’s entire career and beyond.

 - Stephen King: horror